Louisiana’s Family-Friendly Bike Trails

 Take the kids on a two-wheeled adventure and make time to see the sights along the way.

 Slidell/Covington: Tracks laid down by the Illinois Central Railroad were converted into paved walking and biking paths known as the Tammany Trace, a rails-to-trails project that runs 31 miles between the St. Tammany Parish cities of Slidell, Abita Springs, Mandeville and Covington.
 Along the trail, you can expect to see pine forests, peaceful bayous, bird life galore and plenty of opportunities to see local sights.
 Slidell highlights include the beautiful waterfront restaurant Palmettos on the Bayou, and attractions include the shops of the historic downtown itself.
 In Abita Springs, you’ll find dining spots including the Abita Café and Abita Brew Pub, and attractions like the out-of-this-world Abita Mystery House.
-Sit down for a meal at The Barley Oak or The Lakehouse, or take a side trip to Fontainebleau State Park.
+Sit down for a meal at The Barley Oak, or take a side trip to Fontainebleau State Park.
 And in downtown Covington, where the Tammany Trace ends, you’ll find a wealth of local charm at spots throughout its historic downtown.

 New Orleans City Park